Mangu/openai-assistant-poc/README.md

+> **_NOTE:_** I use this repo to help get a PoC started.
+I dont provide detail docs on this repo at this time.
+Once I get all the features completed, I will do a video to provide more details.
+The infomation bellow should get you started.

 # Overview

-This repository showcases the power of the Azure OpenAI Assistant API by providing a robust implementation of a cutting-edge AI agent.
+This repository showcases the power of the Azure OpenAI Assistant API by providing an implementation of an AI agent.
 Our goal is to help you accelerate the creation of a compelling proof of concept that demonstrates the immense value of AI solutions.
-With this solid foundation, you can seamlessly transition to a pilot or even a minimum viable product, ensuring a smooth path towards success.

 ## Getting Started with Azure OpenAI Assistant